creame/joinchat/README.txt

 == Changelog ==

+= 4.1.5 =
+* **NEW:** Analytics event compatible with Google Analytics Dashboard Plugin for WordPress by MonsterInsights custom tracker name

 = 4.1.4 =
 * **NEW:** PHP 8 & WordPress 5.6 tested & updated
 * Cleaner placeholder on telephone field